Check out what our student teachers think of the programme...

 You will benefit from bespoke weekly core training days with your fellow trainees, additional tailored subject-specific training days, a school-based mentor and a personal Best Practice Network tutor, as well as support from a knowledgeable and accessible programme team including a placement coordinator who will arrange your second placement in a contrasting school environment.

-There are two training pathways for you to consider.
-We offer a 3-7 and 5-11 route.
 The 3-7 route encompass early years specialism and your placements will take place in early years and key stage 1.
 The 5-11 route specialises in the curriculum across the entire primary phase meaning your placements will take place in key stage 1 and key stage 2 classes.
 Both routes lead to QTS meaning you will be qualified to teach across the primary phase regardless of which route you take.

 Any offer we make will be conditional on health checks, disclosure and barring check (DBS) and completing mandatory safeguarding online course.